notionparallax/blog/_posts/2011-02-19-both-sides-of-the-story.md

 </tbody>
 </table>
 <p>but I haven't read either of them, and I'd be interested to hear what other people recommend, and what they think of the books mentioned.</p>
-<p>The current motion for the debate is: “<em>this house believes that Australia's energy supply mix is doing just fine the way it is</em>” and I'm a bit worried that nobody will come to support the motion with any enthusiasm.</p>
+<p>The current motion for the debate is: “_this house believes that Australia's energy supply mix is doing just fine the way it is_” and I'm a bit worried that nobody will come to support the motion with any enthusiasm.</p>
 <p>I'll be posting more studio related bits as it gets going, but I'd love some suggestions.</p>